JosephBARBIERDARNAL/Research-internship-SHARE-Study/README.md

 ## 3 - Description

 I present here the carcateristics of each cluster for each variable.
-The modalities in the same colour are for the variable.
+The modalities in the same colour are for the same variable.
 The figures in bold are just the ones >50% for a modality.
 Quantitative variables are represent as follows: mean (±sd).

 <img width="867" alt="Screenshot 2022-07-21 at 15 25 48" src="https://user-images.githubusercontent.com/79746670/180224885-84c6e5d6-d058-4d9a-b105-5e597af8746f.png">